amathsow/amathsow.github.io/_pages/home.md

 **Human in the Loop Reinforcement Learning Framework:** Jully 2020 - Now

-In Partnership with Intelligent Robot Learning Lab <a href="https://irll.ca/"> **IRLab** </a>  i'm working on Building a framework for Human in the Loop algorithm(HCLR) under the supervision of **Dr. Matt Taylor**: Tamer, COACH, Deep Tamer, Deep COACH,...
+In Partnership with Intelligent Robot Learning Lab <a href="https://irll.ca/"> **IRLab** </a>  i'm working on Building a framework for Human in the Loop algorithm(HCLR) under the supervision of **Dr. Matt Taylor**: COACH,TAMER, Deep Tamer, Deep COACH,...

 **Speech Recognition in Wolof:** June 2020 - Jully 2020